Witko/nvidia-xrun/README.md

   Currently sudo is required as the script needs to wake up GPU, modprobe the nvidia driver and perform cleanup afterwards.
 For this we use bbswitch.

+## Aur package
+the aur package can be found here: https://aur.archlinux.org/packages/nvidia-xrun/